How to Fully Test Before Your Church Live Stream

 This will encompass everything we talked about from bandwidth to microphones.
 Running this kind of test is the only sure-fire way to discover any problems that might come up when going live.

-Locating these problems and finding a solution can be the difference in a great live stream and a poorly
+Locating these problems and finding a solution can be the difference between a great live stream and a poorly

 executed one.
 It will also train you on ways to solve problems on the fly, so that any future problems that occur live, you’ll be able to continue on.